TeknooSoftware/states/docs/api/files/Loader/IncludePathManager.php.txt

     }

     /**
-     * Gets the current include_path configuration option
+     * To get the current include_path configuration option
      * @return array|string[] (paths must be split into an array) */ public function getIncludePath()